evaHallermeier/Travelling-Salesman-Problem-with-Tabu-Search/README.md

   name x_position y_position

-3. Run the code tabu_search_project.py with arguments separated by space first argument is name of the file created as exemple graph30.txt (need to be in the sme directory as the code)
+3. Run the code tabu_search_project.py with arguments separated by space

+  - first argument is name of the file created as exemple graph30.txt (need to be in the sme directory as the code)

-  second argument is the size of the tabu list
+  - second argument is the size of the tabu list

-  third argument is the number of cities in the given graph
+  - third argument is the number of cities in the given graph

-  fourth argument is is number of epochs for tabu search
+  - fourth argument is is number of epochs for tabu search

-  fifth argument is number of epochs for simulated annealing
+  - fifth argument is number of epochs for simulated annealing

-  sixth argument is -s  (is=f we want to run the 2 algoruthm with the same initial solution) if not write 0
+  - sixth argument is -s  (is=f we want to run the 2 algoruthm with the same initial solution) if not write 0

-  seventh argument is -g (if we want to show graph and show the performance of the 2 algorithms)
+  - seventh argument is -g (if we want to show graph and show the performance of the 2 algorithms)

+  Example:  tabu_search_project.py graph30.txt 20 30 50 1000 -s -g

 ## Authors
 - Eva Hallermeier